Arc flash studies and compliance: What’s legally required—and what’s best practice in 2025?

 Elevation Power Engineering helps facilities stay compliant and safe.
 Whether you need a new arc flash study or a review of an existing one, we’re here to help ensure your facility meets the highest standards of electrical safety.

-Understanding compliance requirements can be complex.
+Understanding risk assessment requirements can be complex.
 Here are some answers to frequently asked questions to help clarify your concerns.

-What is included in an arc flash study?
+What is included in our arc flash study?

-An arc flash study includes short circuit analysis, protective device coordination, equipment duty analysis, and arc flash analysis outlined in standard IEEE 1584-2018.
+Our arc flash study includes short circuit analysis, protective device coordination, equipment duty analysis, and incident energy analysis analysis outlined in standard IEEE 1584-2018.
 Results are documented and new labels are printed.

 Can I perform energized work if I’m wearing adequate personal protective equipment (PPE) indicated on the label?